kanechew/Political-Contributions-Tracker/README.md

 The first output file medianvals_by_zip.txt should contain the same number of lines or records as the input data file minus any records that were ignored as a result of the [input file considerations](TECHNICALNOTES.md#input-file-considerations).

 Each line of this file contain these fields:
-* Recipient of the contribution (or `cmte_id` from the input file)
+* Recipient of the contribution (or CMTE_ID from the input file)
-* 5-digit zip code of the contributor (or the first five characters of the `zip_code` field from the input file)
+* 5-digit zip code of the contributor (or the first five characters of the ZIP_CODE field from the input file)
-* Running median of contributions received by recipient from the contributor's zip code streamed in so far.
+* Running median of contributions received by recipient from the contributor's zip code streamed in so far
 * Total number of transactions received by recipient from the contributor's zip code streamed in so far
 * Total amount of contributions received by recipient from the contributor's zip code streamed in so far